Who’s watching your bottom line?

 These are just some of the main roles and functions of the accounting department in businesses, there are many more responsibilities the accounting department is responsible for and a number of subcategories.
-Those will dependent upon the specific nature of your business.
+Those will depend upon the specific nature of your business.
 For instance, inventory control and tracking, government forms and tax filings and fund raising might be other essential areas of focus that your accounting department would be responsible for.

-Defining those responsibilities is essential to your business.
+Defining those responsibilities is essential for your business.
 While the specific roles may vary from business to business, one thing is certain: if your accounting department does not perform these key functions effectively and efficiently, you could be headed for some serious (and not so pleasant) surprises.

 The great news is that if these functions are covered well, you’ll find that your accounting department creates a solid base and the most important measurement tool for your company’s entire operation.
 If you think you need some help getting your accounting department in order, or would like to outsource it (many companies prefer to do this!), then check out this link to get a free quote.